jpylvanainen/.github/profile/README.md

 ## Cell Migration Lab Software Projects

 At the Cell Migration Lab, we develop and contribute to various innovative software projects to analyze microscopy images.
-Below are some of the key software projects from our lab:
+Below are some of the key software projects we have been involved with:

 - **CellTracksColab (2024)**: A platform for compiling, analyzing, and exploring tracking data using Google Colab's computational resources.
 [GitHub](https://github.com/guijacquemet/CellTracksColab)
 - **NanoPyx (2024)**: A library for analyzing light microscopy and super-resolution data, successor to NanoJ.
 [GitHub](https://github.com/HenriquesLab/NanoPyx)